Credit Reporting Firm Equifax Announces 'Cybersecurity Incident Impacting Approximately 143 Million US Consumers' - Slashdot

 If you don't fire all the DBAs, slipshod sysadmins and 3rd world indentured contract web monkeys too, this type of accountability will be an ultimately futile gesture.

-Most of their customers have no recourse (Score:3)
+Most of their customers have no recourse (Score:4, Insightful)

 Typically when a company screws its clients, they risk clients no longer using their service, so usual market forces apply.
 This is not the case here.
 Most of their customers never chose to use Equifax or even given any explicit permission for them to collect their data.
 Yet, they do collect it and sell credit scores.
 The problem is that market forces don't work here, i.e. those customers who got hurt are not really paying, or even willing, customers and have no choice to opt out of the service, and those who buy credit scores are not really affected much.